 Feel free to use any existing guides as prerequisites.
 Just be sure to carefully check them for accuracy and continuity.

-We’ll go over how to import a prerequisite guide a little later.
+We’ll go over how to import a prerequisite guide in Unit 3.

 Use the guide below to start taking great-looking pictures to document each step in your procedure.

 Now that you've taken some awesome photos, it's time to create your guides on iFixit!

 Click the “Create a Guide” button on your device page.

 For guide type, choose “Replacement.”
 All your guides should be replacement guides for your device’s components, unless you’ve made arrangements in advance to do something different.